Back to top

 Take a Ride on a Decorated Cable Car or Streetcar

 San Francisco's iconic cable cars and historic Market Street Railway streetcars boast colorful Christmas decorations inside and out!
 Take the kiddos on a ride they'll never forget this holiday season to check out the city's lights and decorations on one of these rolling museum pieces.
-Cable cars cost $8 to ride each way for all ages and F-Market & Wharves historic streetcars cost the standard Muni fare of $3 for adults and $1.50 disabled/seniors (free for youth 18 and under except for cable cars).
+Cable cars cost $8 to ride each way (free for 4 and under) and F-Market & Wharves historic streetcars cost the standard Muni fare of $3 for adults and $1.50 disabled/seniors (free for youth 18 and under and seniors 65+ except for cable cars).
 Single- and multi-day passes are available.
 Both cable cars and historic streetcars run 365 days a year all day.
 Learn more about riding here.

 Photo: SFMTA